Frequently Asked Questions: 2026 Toronto Taxes & Fees

 How is a capital gain calculated when selling a Toronto property?

-A taxable capital gain is precisely calculated by subtracting the original verified purchase price, plus any heavily documented legal fees and major capital improvements, from the final real estate selling price.
+A taxable capital gain is precisely calculated by subtracting the original verified purchase price, plus any documented legal fees and major capital improvements, from the final real estate selling price.
 A certified CPA is strongly recommended to accurately navigate these complex calculations during your subsequent tax return.

 Is the sale of my primary residence subject to a capital gain tax?

-Generally, the lucrative sale of your designated primary residential home is completely exempt from the standard federal capital gain tax under the highly beneficial principal residence exemption.
-However, you must still legally report the comprehensive transaction details accurately on your mandatory annual tax filing to strictly maintain compliance.
+Generally, the lucrative sale of your designated primary residential home is completely exempt from the standard federal capital gain tax under the beneficial principal residence exemption.
+However, you must still legally report the comprehensive transaction details accurately on your mandatory annual tax filing to maintain compliance.

 How do I declare gross rental income on my tax filing?

 You must comprehensively declare all gross monthly rental income collected from your tenants on your formalized personal income tax return.
-You are legally entitled to subtract valid carrying costs, such as the massive municipal property tax bill and accumulating mortgage interest, to determine your highly specific taxable net revenue.
+You are legally entitled to subtract valid carrying costs, such as the municipal property tax bill and accumulating mortgage interest, to determine your specific taxable net revenue.

 Can a capital loss completely offset a substantial capital gain?